IMO Ministerial Conference - Safe fishing, Legal fishing

 Fishing is one of the most dangerous professions in the world.
 It is estimated that thousands of fishers lose their lives every year.
 IMO has been working for many years, alongside other stakeholders, to enhance fishing vessel safety – and save lives at sea.
 This work also contributes to the battle against Illegal, Unreported and Unregulated (IUU) fishing.

 But the key IMO treaty covering fishing vessel safety is not yet in force.
 The lack of an international mandatory regime makes it harder for effective control and monitoring of fishing vessel safety standards.

 The 2012 Cape Town Agreement is an internationally-binding instrument which will provide that regime.
 The Agreement includes mandatory international requirements for stability and associated seaworthiness, machinery and electrical installations, life-saving appliances, communications equipment and fire protection, as well as fishing vessel construction.

 The 2012 Cape Town Agreement is aimed at facilitating better control of fishing vessel safety by flag, port and coastal States.
 It is also expected to contribute to the fight against IUU fishing.

 The treaty will enter into force 12 months after at least 22 States, with an aggregate 3,600 fishing vessels of 24 m in length and over operating on the high seas have expressed their consent to be bound by it.

-To date (September 2019), 11 countries have ratified the Cape Town Agreement: Belgium, Congo, Denmark, France, Germany, Iceland, Netherlands, Norway, Saint Kitts and Nevis, South Africa and Spain.
-Between them, they have an aggregate of 1,413 fishing vessels of 24 m in length and over operating on the high seas.
+To date (October 2019), 13 countries have ratified the Cape Town Agreement: Belgium, Congo, Cook Islands, Denmark, France, Germany, Iceland, Netherlands, Norway, Saint Kitts and Nevis, Sao Tome and Principe, South Africa and Spain.

 Read more here.